buka4chocksy/hackerbayAPi/README.md

 npm install

 ```
-* After that you Create a .env file then add a jwt secret of your choice eg secrete=hackerbay
+* After that you Create a .env file then add a jwt secret of your choice eg secret = hackerbay

-### Login
+## Login

 In other to be logged in successfully , you need to provide a username and password via a POST request to the  following
-url http://localhost:3000/user/login , on successful login , it would return a jsonwebtoken.
+url http://localhost:3000/user/login , on successful login , it would return a jsonwebtoken .

-### Accessing Protected routes
+## Accessing Protected routes

 To be able to access protected routes while making a POST , GET or PATCH request , you need to input the token gotten on login via header during any request to a protected route.

-### Making JSON patch request
+## Making JSON patch request

 In other to make a successful PATCH request you need to provide a token via header to the url http://localhost:3000/user/jsonpatch